 Dr. Matt Vadebonceour, 2010-12.

 Matt was a Research Analyst supporting summer field work planning on an official basis beginning in 2010, co-coordinating the planning efforts and applications in New Hampshire.
-He was involved with the MELNHE project in its earlier iteration as the Calcium project in former capacities at Brown University, and remained involved either as a consultant or RA while he pursued his doctorate at the University of New Hampshire.
+They was involved with the MELNHE project in its earlier iteration as the Calcium project in former capacities at Brown University, and remained involved either as a consultant or RA while they pursued his doctorate at the University of New Hampshire.